January 2 – 30, 2018 (Winter)

 Gozo is a relaxed place without much going on besides water-based recreation.
 Since it was too cold to swim and we’re too poor for scuba, we mostly contented ourselves with enjoying the tranquility of the place.
 There are a few sights of note though, the most important being Ġgantija, the oldest megalithic temple in Malta and among the oldest buildings on Earth.
 It was already ancient when the pyramids at Giza were constructed.
 Built of multi-ton stones – megaliths – legends claim it took a giantess to move the rocks into place.
 Any trace of a roof vanished long ago, and the remaining walls honestly don’t look like much.
 But it was nevertheless interesting to follow in the footsteps of countess (less-conservation-minded) travelers on their own Grand Tours and walk among structures that practically predate civilization itself.

-Each of these hikes was breathtaking and memorable, but they were far from unique.
+Each of these hikes was breathtaking and memorable, but they were far from our only ones.
 Nearly every day we walked; past the salt pans, along crumbling roads, on top of caves, and up a hill with a towering “Christ the Redeemer“-like statue.
-We walked to Victoria (known to locals as Rabat, but renamed by the British, of course, during their occupation) multiple times, taking our time to ramble through the smaller streets in the old center.
+We walked to Victoria multiple times (known to locals as Rabat, but renamed by the British, of course, during their occupation), taking our time to ramble through the smaller streets in the old center.
 Above the entire city, the Cittadella can’t be missed.
 We wandered the walls, which were free to access.
 The sweeping views of the island alone were worth the price of admission.

 Food & Drink